Chart Color Schemes

 Hamilton features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 62.1% of all households, including 22.7% couples with children, 28.5% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 37.9%, with lone person households at 35.8% and group households making up 2.1%.
-The median household size is 2.2 people, which matches the average for the Rest of Vic.
+Non-family households account for the remaining 37.9%, with lone person households at 35.8% and group households comprising 2.1% of the total.
+The median household size is 2.2 people, which aligns with the average in the Rest of Vic.

 Frequently Asked Questions - Households